Tesla Model Y Juniper vs Model 3 Highland (2026): Pricing, New $39K Standard Trim & Post-Tax-Credit Reality (June Update)

 Model Y Performance$58,880306 miles3.3 sec

-Prices verified via Tesla.com configurator as of March 2026.
+Prices verified via Tesla.com configurator.
 Destination fees apply.
 Subject to change.

 Both vehicles received substantial facelifts, but the approach differs.
 The Model Y Juniper adopts a Cybertruck-inspired front light bar split into three sections, giving it a bold, modern face.
 The Model 3 Highland takes a cleaner, sportier route with slimmer LED headlights and a lower, more aggressive front end.